balderdashy/sails-docs/What-Is-Sails.md

 ## Finally, a note for UX-focused guys/gals
 > From one geek to another:

 I work on a lot of web and mobile apps with our team at <a href="http://balderdash.co">Balderdash</a>.
-More than ever before, it's important that your app not only work, but look and feel awesome.
+More than ever before, it's important that your applications not only work, but look and feel awesome.
-I originally built Sails to tackle these sorts of API-driven, front-end heavy apps for our startup and enterprise clients.
+I originally built Sails to tackle these sorts of API-driven, front-end heavy projects for our startup and enterprise clients.
 Since then, top-notch experiences have become industry standard (typically using Backbone, Angular, Ember, Knockout, etc.)
 Reducing the amount of time and energy you spend on your app's server code allows you to spend more time focusing on cool features.
 The easier your backend code is to write and maintain, the more nimble you can be.
 The more nimble you are, the more adaptable your project can be to your users' needs, and the faster you respond to bug fixes.
-The more adaptable you.... you get the idea!
+The more adaptable you are... you get the idea!

 [![githalytics.com alpha](https://cruel-carlota.pagodabox.com/8acf2fc2ca0aca8a3018e355ad776ed7 "githalytics.com")](http://githalytics.com/balderdashy/sails/wiki/what_is_sails)